 Here are things you can do to make the process a little easier.
 This leaflet from Cruse Bereavement Care Scotland has more advice for helping children deal with grief.

 This is entirely up to you and your child, so listen to what they have to say about it – they may want to go to say goodbye or they may prefer to stay away.
 If you decide they should attend, talk them through what will happen on the day so they’re prepared.
 It may also be helpful to tell the person conducting the funeral that there are to be children present.

-We have other advice on looking after your mental wellbeing.
-And there is lots of help out there if you are finding it hard to cope.
-NHS Inform has resources to help you keep on top of your mental health, so does the SAMH website and the Childhood Bereavement Network has information on supporting bereaved children and young people.
+You can find more advice for looking after your mental wellbeing here.
+And there’s lots of help out there if you’re finding it hard to cope.
+NHS Inform has resources to help you keep on top of your mental health, including their Mind to Mind website, where people share the things that have helped them on their journey through grief.
+The SAMH website also has helpful advice, and the Childhood Bereavement Network has information on supporting bereaved children and young people.